A Canterlot Wedding: Part 1

-Part two
+Part 2

-Twilight is in the long-forgotten crystal caves beneath Canterlot.
-An image of Cadance taunts her, saying the marriage will continue without Twilight's interference.
-Twilight shatters a crystal wall; she finds disheveled Cadance.
-Enraged, Twilight attacks the second Cadance, who proves herself to be the real Cadance by reciting the shared rhyme from their youth.
-Cadance explains she was abducted by an impostor who wants to marry Shining Armor.
-Twilight and Cadance escape to stop the wedding.
-Meanwhile, the fake Cadance plots against Shining Armor and the others.
+Twilight finds herself in the long-forgotten crystal caves beneath Canterlot, where images of Cadance taunt her, saying that the marriage will continue without Twilight's interference.
+Twilight shatters a crystal wall, revealing a disheveled Cadance, who she then furiously attacks.
+However, the second Cadance reveals herself to be the real Cadance by reciting the shared rhyme from their youth, and explains she was abducted by an impostor who wants to marry Shining Armor.
+While the fake Cadance plots against Shining Armor and the others, Twilight and Cadance desperately try to escape to stop the wedding.

 Just before the ceremony is completed, Twilight and the real Cadance expose the deception.
 Enraged, the fake Cadance reveals her true image as Queen Chrysalis, ruler of the shape-shifting, insect-like Changelings who feed on love.
-Queen Chrysalis has been usurping Shining Armor's power, weakening the shield to allow her Changeling army to invade Canterlot and take over Equestria.
+Queen Chrysalis says that she has been usurping Shining Armor's power, weakening the shield to allow her Changeling army to invade Canterlot and take over Equestria.
 Celestia, who is overpowered by Chrysalis, implores Twilight and her friends to retrieve the Elements of Harmony to stop the Changelings.
-However, they are returned to Chrysalis.
+However, while they battle the evil army, they are captured and are returned to Chrysalis.
 As the queen celebrates her victory, Twilight frees Cadance, who frees Shining Armor from Chrysalis's spell.
 He recasts the shield, expelling Chrysalis and her army from Canterlot.

 Celestia commends Twilight's conviction that ultimately saved the day.
 The real wedding goes ahead as planned; Twilight, who again becomes best mare, eagerly oversees preparations for a much more appreciative Cadance.
 After the wedding ceremony, a celebration with Twilight as the wedding singer ensues.